rohith-kumar53/Active-Directory-Home-Lab/README.md

 Install-Atomic RedTeam -getAtomics
 ```

-Now you installed the Atomic Red Team on the Windows Machine.
+Now you have installed Atomic Red Team on the Windows machine.

-Using Atomic Red Team, We can generate Telemetrary from different TTP's.
+Using Atomic Red Team, you can generate telemetry from different TTPs (Tactics, Techniques, and Procedures).

-We can look at MITRE Attack Framework and most of the Technique in that Framework is included in the Atomic Red Team.
-So we can Perform those Technique and generate Telematary so we can look into the Splunk.
+You can refer to the MITRE ATT&CK Framework, as most techniques in that framework are included in Atomic Red Team.
+By performing those techniques, you can generate telemetry and analyze it in Splunk.

-For Example, Lets Execute `T1136.001` Sub Technique using Atomic Red Team
+For example, let's execute the `T1136.001` sub-technique using Atomic Red Team.

 ![image](https://github.com/user-attachments/assets/46a1427d-77d5-48c3-b6bc-432640fa1926)

-if we look at the splunk and investigate those logs, we can see the Telemetary generated by this Windows 10 Machine.
+If we look at Splunk and investigate the logs, we can see the telemetry generated by this Windows 10 machine.

 ![Screenshot 2025-02-25 152721](https://github.com/user-attachments/assets/c753a875-4685-48f1-b7eb-5d9a7cd41170)

-This is very useful because we can develop our investigating skills using that since most of the technique will have its detection technique in the MITRE, so we can learn from that.
-Also if there is no Telematary generated then there is a gap in the visibility so we can know that and fix that.
+This is very useful because it helps develop investigation skills.
+Most techniques have detection methods in the MITRE ATT&CK Framework, so you can learn from them.
+Also, if no telemetry is generated, it highlights a visibility gap that can be addressed.